hanaoverride/AFKTimer/README-en.md

 This happens because the game’s security program intercepts keyboard/mouse input and output.
 Similar issues may occur in other games with similar mechanisms.
 Unfortunately, many of the solutions for this problem may involve violating the terms of service, so it might take some time to find a proper resolution.
+For temporary solution, you may click pause button to bypass afk situation.

 ### Downloads